Aaleyah8/gitdemo/README.md

 # gitdemo

-This is so cool. i am practicing my git / github code
+This is so fun. i am practicing my git / github skills